MarcusBinder/Thesis/Obsidian notes/Text snippets.md

 Turbines down for maintenance.

-## Wind farm environment
-Description of the environment and the formulas/models used.
+## Theory behind wind/wake calculations
+A chapter dedicated to the maths behind wind/wake calculations.

 ## Reinforcement learning
+A chapter dedicated to go over the math behind a chosen algorithm.
+The sections could be:
 ### Introduction to RL
 Markov decision.
 ### Model based vs model free
-text here.
+Maybe not relevant anymore.
+Depend on chosen algorithm.
 ### Theory behind chosen algorithm
 Maths

+## Wind farm environment
+Description of the environment and the formulas/models used.
+Also some text about the software packages used.

+## Experiments
+Big ol list of experiments.

+## Results
+Big ol list of result of experiments